wihi-labs/WHIP/0007-voting/main.md

 3. Prevention of power concentration within any individual or group of stakeholders.

 Identifying/ doxing delegates' is required to
-- prevent Sybil attacks on the square-root voting (fraudulent voting by distributing once own tokens to several anonymous identies)
+- prevent Sybil attacks on the square-root voting (fraudulent voting by distributing once own tokens to several anonymous identities)
 - ensure transparency in the allocation of voting power.
 This transparency allows for the identification of power concentration and the implementation of mitigation strategies, such as forks.

 Nevertheless, in order to facilitate broad participation and thus the taking of responsibility, the objective is to establish (minimal) criteria such that a large number of community members become delegates, promoting decentralization.

-Anonymous delegation of votin power enables broad participation in governance and ensures private reasoning, [both crucial for the emergence of collective intelligence](https://medium.com/coinmonks/complex-systems-part-2-managing-complexity-with-bottom-up-solutions-9d6fadd88cc4).
+Anonymous delegation of voting power enables broad participation in governance and ensures private reasoning, [both crucial for the emergence of collective intelligence](https://medium.com/coinmonks/complex-systems-part-2-managing-complexity-with-bottom-up-solutions-9d6fadd88cc4).

 Enabling all community members to submit vote proposals support free expression and broad participation, [both crucial for the emergence of collective intelligence](https://medium.com/coinmonks/complex-systems-part-2-managing-complexity-with-bottom-up-solutions-9d6fadd88cc4).